buildkite/test-collector-junit/README.md

-# Buildkite Collector for Curl
+# Buildkite Collector for curl

 A [Buildkite Test Analytics](https://buildkite.com/test-analytics) collector that uses `curl` to upload JSON and JUnit files ✨